 Very Long-Run Discount Rates

-We provide the first direct estimates of how agents trade off immediate costs and uncertain future benefits that occur in the very long run, 100 or more years away.
-We find that very long-run discount rates are low, much lower than implied by most economic theory.
-We estimate these discount rates by exploiting a unique feature of residential housing markets in England, Wales and Singapore, where residential property ownership takes the form of either leaseholds or freeholds.
-Leaseholds are temporary, tradable ownership contracts with maturities between 50 and 999 years, while freeholds are perpetual ownership contracts.
-The difference between leasehold and freehold prices represents the present value of perpetual rental income starting at leasehold expiry.
-We estimate the price discounts for varying leasehold maturities compared to freeholds via hedonic regressions using proprietary datasets of the universe of transactions in each country.
-Agents discount very long-run cash flows at low rates, assigning high present values to cash flows hundreds of years in the future.
-For example, 100-year leaseholds are valued up to 15% less than otherwise identical freeholds.
-This suggests that both long-term risk-free discount rates and long-term risk premia are low.
-Together with the relatively high average return to housing, this also implies a downward sloping term structure of discount rates.
-Our results provide a new testing ground for asset-pricing theories, and have direct implications for climate-change policy, long-run fiscal policy and the conduct of cost-benefit analyses.
+We estimate how households trade off immediate costs and uncertain future benefits that occur in the very long run, 100 or more years away.
+We exploit a unique feature of housing markets in the U.K. and Singapore, where residential property ownership takes the form of either leaseholds or freeholds.
+Leaseholds are temporary, pre-paid, and tradable ownership contracts with maturities between 99 and 999 years, while freeholds are perpetual ownership contracts.
+The price difference between leaseholds and freeholds reflects the present value of perpetual rental income starting at leasehold expiry, and is thus informative about very long-run discount rates.
+We estimate the price discounts for varying leasehold maturities compared to freeholds and extremely long-run leaseholds via hedonic regressions using proprietary datasets of the universe of transactions in each country.
+Households discount very long-run cash flows at low rates, assigning high present value to cash flows hundreds of years in the future.
+For example, 100-year leaseholds are valued at more than 10% less than otherwise identical freeholds, implying discount rates below 2.6% for 100-year claims.

-Keywords: Cost-Benefit Analysis, Asset Pricing, Climate Change, Real Estate, Bubbles.
+Keywords: Cost-Benefit Analysis, Asset Pricing, Environmental Economics, Climate Change, Real Estate, House Prices Risk and Return